SkInjamamulIslam/Bacterial-WGS/Readme.md

 ## Acknowledgements

-This pipeline was built to help researchers and students understand bacterial genome assembly using real data and widely adopted open-source tools.
+This pipeline was built to help researchers and students understand bacterial genome assembly using both **Illumina short reads** and **Nanopore long reads** using real data and widely adopted open-source tools.